jeremiah-c-leary/vhdl-style-guide/docs/localizing.rst

 Localizing
 ==========
+..
+WARNING:: This information is out of date with the release of 3.0.0
+..
+WARNING:: This information is out of date with the release of 3.0.0

 VSG supports customization to your coding style standards by allowing localized rules.
 These rules are stored in a directory with an __init__.py file and one or more python files.